 Code Course Credits

 Minor Course 1 6

 Minor Course 2 6

 Minor Course 3 6

 Elective Course 1 6

 Elective Course 2 6

 431013-B-6 Sociale filosofie voor sociologie 6

-Bachelor thesis Sociologie P 12
+Bachelor thesis Sociologie Ρ 12

-421097-B-12 Stage Sociologie P 12
+421097-B-12 Stage Sociologie Ρ 12

 Total 60

-\ Each major has its own variant of the Bachelor's thesis and the Research Project.
+Each major has its own variant of the Bachelor's thesis and the Research Project.
 An overview of the options is provided on the next page.
+The student chooses two major courses from the major(s) not chosen by him/her to complete the elective courses.